 What is a normal period, a heavy period, and menorrhagia?

 About 1 in 3 women describe their periods as heavy.
 However, it is often difficult to know if your periods are normal or heavy compared with other women.
 Some women who feel they have heavy periods actually have an average blood loss.
 Some women who feel they have normal periods actually have a heavy blood loss.
 Most of the blood loss usually occurs in the first three days with either normal or heavy periods.

 Some medical definitions of blood loss during a period are:

-- A normal period is a blood loss between 20 and 60 ml (4-12 teaspoonfuls).
-Bleeding can last up to eight days, but bleeding for five days is average.
+- A normal period is a blood loss between 30 and 40 ml (six to eight teaspoonfuls) per month.
+Bleeding can last up to eight days but bleeding for five days is average.

 - Flooding through to clothes or bedding.

 - You need frequent changes of sanitary towels or tampons.

 - You need double sanitary protection (tampons and towels).